pradyot-09/distributed_ethereum_exchange/README.md

 # Ethereum Distributed Token Exchange

-This repository is part of the [_Ethereum Developer Masterclass: ICO and Token Exchange with Solidity_](https://www.udemy.com/ethereum-masterclass/?couponCode=VOMTOMWEBSITE10) course on Udemy.
-The Token-Exchange can be tested with MetaMask and the Rinkeby Test-Net under [https://tomw1808.github.io/distributed_exchange_truffle_class_3/index.html](https://tomw1808.github.io/distributed_exchange_truffle_class_3/index.html)

 ![distributed token exchange splash screen](exchange_animation.gif "The Distributed Token Exchange")

 The Exchange Smart-Contract has 3 functions: